aadereiko/three-cockpit/README.md

-# A model mouse move
+# A cockpit

 A tasks list:
-  - make model moving by clicking on plane
+  - create shapes by yourself
+  - animate them